aknopov/handymaps/README.md

 Output - `[101 104 108 111]`

 ## ExpiryMap

-Implementation of a read-through cache where entries expire after a certain period of time.
-The code is thread-safe.
+ExpiryMap is a read-through cache where entries expire after a certain period of time.
+Implementation is thread-safe with atomic methods of interface.
-The default implementation does not expire entries and has unlimited capacity.
-Both parameters can be customized to reach full functionality.
-It requires a user-defined load function to provide a value based on a key.
-Expired entries are removed asynchronously.
-Implementing the `Listener` interface allows tracking of map events such as adding, removing, peeking, missing entries and load failures.
-Example of use:
+See more detals in [ExpiryMap documentation](./expiry/EXPIRYMAP.md)

+Example:
 ```go
 import "github.com/aknopov/handymaps/sorted"